gemdrive/gemdrive.io/pages/index.md

 * Host a website from your cloud storage.
   * Major cloud storage providers used to support this, but I'm not aware of any that still do (see [here][6] and [here][7]).
-* Write a web app to access a user's cloud storage.
+* Write a web app to designed to work with the user's personal cloud storage.
   * Google Drive has been the gold standard for this in the past, but it requires complicated auth flows and libraries, and recent versions are riddled with [confusing limitations][5].
-* Host your own cloud storage server, while still being able to directly transfer data from your server to someone else's server without first downloading the data locally.
+* Host your own cloud storage server, while still being able to directly transfer data from your server to someone else's server without first downloading the data locally, using nothing but a web app.
 * Publicly share a large folder that can be recursively/partially downloaded.
   * rsync daemon doesn't encrypt the data in transit.
-  * rsync over SSH depends on sharing SSH keys or creating user accounts.
+  * rsync over SSH requires sharing SSH keys or creating user accounts.
   * rsync requires rsync.
   * AWS CLI requires credentials, which usually means an AWS account.
   * Zipping is time consuming, uses extra storage for the zipped file, and